Complete Guide to Centralized Dispatching: Benefits, Implementation & Best Practices 2024

 3. Improve efficiency with one-click dispatch

-Upper provides the functionality to automate your entire dispatch process in one click.
+Upper provides the solution to automate your entire driver dispatch process in one click.
 All the deliveries are optimized, and drivers are assigned their tasks.
 As a result, the drivers do not have to return to the base multiple times to get reassigned.
 It also improves the overall operational efficiency of your central dispatch hub.

 upper-route-planner